LalaIAm/tarot-cline/memory-bank/activeContext.md

 - Card-based UI components with hover effects and visual hierarchy

 ## Learnings & Project Insights
-Insights from Milestone 1 implementation include:
+Insights from Milestone 1 and 2 implementations include:

 - The Supabase authentication integration provides a robust foundation for the application
 - Feature-based organization makes it easier to locate and update related code